Schools urged to show caution over anti-obesity messages

 Another teenage female Priory patient who developed an eating disorder pointed out that she did not eat her packed lunch for a year and a half before anyone noticed.

 The 14 year old said: “One day I forgot my school lunch…and I liked the feeling of hunger, feeling powerful and in control, and it spiralled.
 I didn’t eat lunch for a year and a half until people started noticing.
 I used to make a packed lunch (for school) and throw it in the bin.”

 Spotting the signs

-However Dr Walsh said she was seeing evidence that schools were getting better at spotting the signs of eating disorders, and communicating their concerns to parents.
+However, Dr Walsh said she was seeing evidence that schools were getting better at spotting the signs of eating disorders, like bulimia, and communicating their concerns to parents.